gnulnx/anouman/README.md

 Anouman Overview
 ======

 Anouman is a django site deployment tool that is designed to greatly simplify the process of deploying django projects behind gunicorn/nginx.
-The following tutorial assumes you have a fresh ubuntu server at your disposal and to achieve this we recomment setting up vagrant with virtualbox
+The following tutorial will walk you through the process of setting up and deploying your django project on a fresh server.
+In order to follow along you will need to first install [vagrant](http://www.vagrantup.com/) and virtualbox.
+We will be using these tools to build a fresh ubuntu box to test out django deployment on.